 - Contact the local Cascadia sales rep in your area (Cascadia reception can lead you to the appropriate rep).

 - Provide the sales rep with drawings and specifications.

 - Discuss the project particulars with the sales rep in order to select the most appropriate products.

 - Once all the required information is gathered by the sales rep, our estimating department will prepare a quote.
 The lead-time for a quote is 5 working days or less.

 - All lead times are based on receiving final confirmations, contract and deposit.
 At that point, our typical lead time for windows is 4 to 8 weeks, depending on the complexity of the order and Cascadia’s plant workload at the time.
-However, due to recent demand, we are unable to accept new orders for delivery in 2015.
-We are working hard to increase our capacity for 2016 and return to our typical lead times.
 Please consult with your Cascadia Representative to confirm lead times.

 - The span difference between aluminum and fiberglass is dependent on the depth of the particular aluminum window.
 The deeper the frame profile, the larger the span potential.
 Cascadia fiberglass windows spanning capacity is roughly similar to shallow section aluminum curtain wall.